dreamnid/advent2020/23/README.md

 # Day 23
-Spent too long trying to trace where is wrong, and realized I didn't need to format the last as shown as the example so don't need to worry about moving things off the list
+Part A - Spent too long trying to trace where I'm going wrong.
+Fealized I didn't need to format the list as shown as the example so don't need to worry about moving things off the end of list to the beginning

 ## Performance
 Part a